 It focuses on providing a good user experience to the users who are looking for a unique design language with a fresh take on a Linux distro.
-It uses Nomad desktop which is based on KDE.
+Likewise, it uses Nomad desktop, which is based on KDE.

 11. Linux Mint

-Linux Mint has been making progress to improve its user interface and the overall look/feel with rounded corners.
+Linux Mint has been making progress improving its user interface and the overall look/feel with rounded corners.

 The classic themes are available, but the updated themes/icons look great out of the box.
-While it may not be as attractive compared to some other options in this list, it is a decent choice in terms of simplicity and modern desktop experience.
+While it may not be as attractive compared to some other options in this list, it is a decent choice in terms of simplicity with a blend of modern desktop experience.